andrewdavidmackenzie/flow/runtime/README.md

-## Flow Runtime Definitions
+# `runtime`

-Here we define the runtime functions a "runtime" or execution environment (i.e. an app or server where flows are executed using flowrlib) must provide.
+Here we define the runtime functions a "runtime" or execution environment (i.e. an app or server where flows are executed using `flowrlib`) must provide.

-There are a number of "impure" functions that interact with stdio or the file system that cannot be implemented in the portable `flowrlib` library, and must be provided by the final executable that links with it.
+These "impure" functions that interact with stdio or the file system that cannot be implemented in the portable `flowrlib` library, and must be provided by the final executable that links with it.

-### Runtime functions
+## Runtime functions
 Those functions are organized into the following modules, each with multiple functions:
 * [args](args/args.md) - used to get arguments that flow was invoked with
 * [file](file/file.md) - used to interact with the file system